April 22, 2016

 Adding a Little Play to Story Time

 Created by a group of researchers from UQAM and Concordia University, Abracadabra offers a variety of online games to learn letters and sounds and to stimulate the development of comprehension and favour independent reading.
-This website includes videos and different sections adapted to the person visiting the website, like a Parent Zone where you can find some tips, or the Play area for your kids.
+This website includes activities for your kids in the Play area .
 Many reading games are available for your kids to enjoy!

 Staying in the Loop on the Latest Research